 Monitoring the COVID-19 Pandemic in Scotland

-11 May, 2020
+14 May, 2020

 Numbers of new cases and new deaths, as reported by Health Protection Scotland (HPS), have been monitored on a daily basis (see Figures 1 and 2).
 To assess the rate of spread of COVID-19 in Scotland, we have considered the ratio of the sum of these metrics in the past week compared to their respective sums in the previous week.
 A similar ratio has been used to measure changes in the number of patients in hospital by comparing daily numbers of patients in hospital and ICU to those one week ago (see Figure 4).
 However, these statistics are potentially subject to biases and we list several caveats which should be considered when interpreting their values.

 Data

-The cumulative number of cases and deaths has been reported each day since the start of the pandemic in Scotland by Health Protection Scotland (HPS).
+The cumulative number of cases and deaths has been reported each day since the start of the pandemic in Scotland by HPS.
 The numbers include deaths which have been registered with National Records of Scotland (NRS) where a laboratory confirmed report of COVID-19 in the 28 days prior to death exists.
-These numbers are expected to capture the majority of deaths occuring in hospitals, but a lower proportion of those in care homes and the community.
+These numbers are expected to capture the majority of deaths occurring in hospitals, but a lower proportion of those in care homes and the community.

-The National Records of Scotland (NRS) also provide a weekly report of all deaths where COVID-19 is mentioned on the death certificate (not just those confirmed by a test as provided by HPS).
+The NRS also provide a weekly report of all deaths where COVID-19 is mentioned on the death certificate (not just those confirmed by a test as provided by HPS).
 The report provides information by place of death, location, age and gender.

 The number of COVID-19 patients in hospital and Intensive Care Units (ICUs) are reported on a daily basis.
 The terms used in this report refer to the number of patients with confirmed or suspected COVID-19 who are registered as being under that department's care at midnight (see Figure 3).

 Weekly comparisons

 We have used ratios of both cases and deaths in the past week compared to the previous week (i.e. the total over the 7 days as a ratio of the total over the previous 7 days) to monitor the weekly rate of spread of COVID-19 (see Figures 4, 6, 7 and Table 1).
 Weekly totals are considered as they are less prone to week day variations than the daily values (see Caveats below).

-Ratios for patients in hospital are calculated as the number of patients in hospital (or ICU) on a given day compared to the number of patients in hospital (or ICU) one week before (e.g. the ratio for May 11th is 'number of patients on May 11th' divided by 'number of patients on May 4th').
+Ratios for patients in hospital are calculated as the number of patients in hospital (or ICU) on a given day compared to the number of patients in hospital (or ICU) one week before (e.g. the ratio for May 14th is 'number of patients on May 14th' divided by 'number of patients on May 7th').

-The confidence interval for the log of the ratio of two frequencies (w1/w2) may be approximated by $\{1/w1 + 1/w2\}$, based on assuming a Poisson distribution for w1 and w2 (w1 = total cases (or deaths) in past week and w2 = total cases (or death) in previous week, or for number of patients in hospital w1=number of patients on the given day, w2=number of patients on that day the week before).
-The approximation is obtained from the standard formula:

-$$Var\{log(a)\} \approx Var(a)/Mean(a)^2$$

-= a/a^2 for a Poisson frequency

-= $1/a$

-The ratio on a log scale may be expressed:

-$$log(w1/w2) = log(w1) - log(w2)$$

-giving

-$$Var\{log(w1/w2)\} = Var\{log(w1) - log(w2)\}$$

-$$= Var\{log(w1)\} + Var\{log(w2)\}$$

-$$= \{1/w1 + 1/w2\}$$

-and

-$$SE\{log(w1/w2)\} = \sqrt{\{1/w1 + 1/w2\}}$$

-The 95% confidence interval is then calculated as $\log(w1/w2) \pm 1.96 \times SE$, which is exponentiated to provide the confidence intervals displayed.
+Further detail on the datasets and code used to produce this report, along with the method used to calculate confidence intervals for the ratios, is available on GitHub at gcalder/COVID-19.

-Caveats
+Caveats and Interpretational Notes

-We list several caveats which should be borne in mind when considering the statistics presented:
+We list several caveats which should be borne in mind when considering the statistics presented.

 Daily numbers of cases and deaths are affected by:

 - Changes in testing policy which in turn is affected by the availability of tests and laboratory facilities for their analysis.
-For example, if testing is increased then less severe cases of COVID-19 are likely to be detected. - Variations in hospital admission policy, e.g. if admission criteria are relaxed then a higher proportion of COVID-19 patients are admitted and tested, and then included in the daily case and (HPS) death statistics. - Variations in reporting of deaths and test results across week days and due to public holidays (See Figure 8).
+For example, if testing is increased then less severe cases of COVID-19 are likely to be detected. - Variations in hospital admission policy, e.g. if admission criteria are relaxed then a higher proportion of COVID-19 patients are admitted and tested, and then included in the daily case and (HPS) death statistics.

+• Variations in reporting of deaths and test results across week days (see Figure 8) and due to public holidays.